openemr/demo_farm_openemr/wordpress_demo/web/wordpress/wp-content/plugins/cartpauj-pm/readme.txt

 == Description ==
 Cartpauj PM (Private Messages) allows you to easily add a Private Messaging system to your Wordpress blog/site.
 Unlike other Private Messaging plugins available, Cartpauj PM works through a Page rather than the WP Dashboard -- This is very helpful if you want to keep users out of the Dashboard area!
 Please see the features and wish lists below for more about what Cartpauj PM currently does and what's been requested for the future.

-= Important Note for Upgraders =
-If you are upgrading an existing Cartpaug PM install to version 1.0.11, you will need to deactivate and then re-activate the plugin in order for the required new table to be created.
-This will be fixed in the next release.

 = Features =
 * Works through a Page rather than the dashboard.
 This is very helpful if you want to keep your users out of the Dashboard area!